-Now in its seventh year, the National Integrative Research Conference (NiRC) is an annual one-day Arts and Science conference.
+Entering its eighth year, the National Integrative Research Conference is an annual Arts and Science conference.
 It attracts undergraduates and keynote speakers from universities across Canada and the US to McGill University in Montréal, QC to present their interdisciplinary research.
-The conference consists of oral and poster research presentations by students from McGill and other universities, keynote talks by professors from various universities and organizations, lunch, and a wine and cheese in the evening for students to mingle with professors and speakers.
-This year, the conference will be held on March 9, 2017.
+This year's conference consists of oral and poster research presentations by students from McGill and other universities, keynotes, and a panel on Sustainability.
+To conclude proceedings the conference will have poster presentations and a wine and cheese in the evening for students to network with professors and speakers.
+Save the date: Friday, March 23.
+This year, the conference will be held at Carrefour Sherbrooke, and RVC.

 During the poster session, the presenter is expected to be at their poster for the majority of the session.
 Attendees and judges will be encouraged to mix and mingle.
 Presenters will be judged on their abilities to deliver a captivating and comprehensive presentation, as well as their ability to answer questions.

 Poster dimensions must not exceed 75” W by 40” H (190 cm x 101 cm).

 If you would like to sponsor this interdisciplinary initiative, we'd love to get in touch with you!
 Please email us at firstname.lastname@example.org.